contagon/handbook/handbook/32-repentance-and-membership-councils.md

 #### 32.6.2.3 Fraudulent Acts

 The Ten Commandments teach, “Thou shalt not steal” or “bear false witness” ([Exodus 20:15–16](https://www.churchofjesuschrist.org/study/scriptures/ot/ex/20.15-16?lang=eng#p15)).
-A membership council may be necessary for acts such as robbery, burglary, theft, embezzlement, and perjury.
+A membership council may be necessary for acts such as robbery, burglary, theft, embezzlement, perjury, and fraud.
+See [38.8.2](38-church-policies-and-guidelines.md#3882-affinity-fraud) for affinity fraud.
 See [32.6.1.3](32-repentance-and-membership-councils.md#32613-fraudulent-acts) for when a council is required for fraudulent acts.

 #### 32.6.2.4 Violations of Trust